 Equity financing typically comes from other companies or primary investors.
 They will inject your venture with funds, in exchange for part-ownership of your new company.
 Equity investors can help you decrease your personal risk.
 However, they will want to interfere or rather change some aspects of your company model.

 A good idea here would be to consult an investment banker.
 Investment banks have many functions, and one of them is matching up buyers and sellers, and doing equity research.
 If you want to know more about investment banking Wall Street Prep has a wonderful guide on it’s functions and changes since 2008.
+Besides that, you can learn more here.

 An alternative to consider